mlte-team/mlte/docs/docs/development.md

 ### Unit Tests

 We unit test the `MLTE` library with the <a href="https://docs.pytest.org/en/7.0.x/contents.html" target="_blank">`pytest`</a> package, a test-runner for Python.
-Assuming you have followed the instructions in the [Quickstart](#quickstart), you can run unit tests locally with:
+You can run unit tests locally with:

 ```bash
 $ make test